How to identify and treat sinusitis: Expert advice

 What is sinusitis?

-Sinusitis is an inflammation of the sinuses, which are air-filled cavities located in the skull, found behind the forehead, cheeks, nose, and between the eyes.
-The sinuses produce mucus, which normally drains out of the nose.
-However, when the sinuses become blocked or filled with fluid, they can become infected, leading to sinusitis.
+Sinusitis is inflammation of the sinuses, which are air-filled cavities located over the cheeks and between the eyes, and across the forehead.
+The sinuses produce mucus, which normally drains through the nose.
+However, when the sinuses become inflamed and blocked, they can block the natural drainage of the sinuses and potentially become infected.

-Sinusitis can be classified into different types based on the duration of the condition:
+Sinusitis can be classified into different types based on the duration of symptoms:

 • Acute sinusitis: Lasts up to 4 weeks and is often caused by a viral infection, such as the common cold.

 • Chronic sinusitis: Lasts 12 weeks or longer and can recur frequently.
-This type is often associated with chronic inflammation or structural issues within the nasal passages.
+This type is often associated with chronic inflammation and maybe associated with structural issues within the nose, including polyps.

 What are the symptoms of sinusitis?